88lex/sa-gen/README.md

 gcloud sdk can be installed with ```curl https://sdk.cloud.google.com | bash``` or you can go to ```https://cloud.google.com/sdk/docs/quickstarts``` to read more and install in non-linux OSes.

-There are a number of variables that you need to set yourself to run sa-gen for your own account, and to create service accounts and jsons that are names the way you want to name them.
+There are a number of variables that you need to specify to run sa-gen for your own account, and to create service accounts and jsons that are names the way you want to name them.
 These variables are described below.
 The names and numeric ranges are quite flexible - name them as you like.